The Ultimate Guide to Timer Resolution for Gaming

 In competitive gaming, every millisecond matters.
 One of the most underrated system tweaks available to Windows users is adjusting your timer resolution — the frequency at which the Windows kernel scheduler wakes up to process threads, timers, and I/O callbacks.
 Getting this right can noticeably reduce input lag and smooth out frame pacing.

-This guide covers everything you need to know, and shows you how to optimize it using Tier1Timer — a free tool we built specifically for this.
+This guide covers everything you need to know — what timer resolution actually is, whether it’s safe, whether it still works on Windows 11, how to set and measure it, and which tools to use — and shows you how to optimize it with Tier1Timer, a free tool we built specifically for this.

 What Is Timer Resolution?